CONDITIONS OF MEMBERSHIP FOR MONTAGE THEATRE ARTS STUDENTS

 A full refund will be given if the chosen workshop date/course is fully booked on receipt of payment.

-The first two classes are considered ‘trial’ classes.
+New Students: The first two classes are considered ‘trial’ classes.
 If for any reason the course is not suitable, we must be notified before the third class and a refund for classes not attended will be given.
 Please note, no refund or reduction will be made after the second class has taken place, whether further classes have been attended or not.

 If a payment is made by BACs or PayPal, MTA reserve the right to make a £10 charge (taken from the original payment and consequently refund amount) to cover PayPal charges and administration costs.